kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/Account-Representative-Steps.md

 ### Creating a User with the Desired Content Permissions

-If you're using entitlements or MediaSpace, you may use a "service user" to restrict the content access permissions of the Appliation Token.
+If you're using entitlements or MediaSpace, you may use a "service user" to restrict the content access permissions of the Application Token.
 You may create a new user, or use an existing user entity (such as a MediaSpace user).
 This user entity must be correctly permissioned with entitlements to the Channels or categories that you want to provide your development partners.

 **Note:** Do not use a KMC user for this purpose, because a KMC user has unrestricted content access.